MoipatiThoobe/AWS-challenge-week-2/README.md

 An IAM Role is similar to a user, in that it is an AWs identity with permission policies that determine what the identity can and cannot do in AWS.
 A role does not have any credentials (password or access keys) with it, that is how it is different from IAM Users.
 Instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
 An IAM role user can assume a role to temporarily takes on different permissions for a specific task.

-The hands on labs are seperated into the following sections:
+The hands on labs are separated into the following sections:
 1. Creating an IAM role
 2. IAM Service Role
 3. IAM Service Linked role